mcobosb/environmentaltools/README.md

 Each module has several dependencies, so it is recommended to partially install the packages required after the creation of a virtual environment.
 The basic installation comprises the packages given in Table 1 (**basic installation**) To install lonely an extra package the name of the environmentaltools package given in the Table 1 (**package name**) is required.
 That can be done:

-`python -m venv environmentaltools`
+`python -m venv environmentaltools` # or using conda (you should install it previously) you can create a global environmental package `conda create -n env_name python=3.13`
-`pip install environmentaltools` # for installing Full Package (common, graphics, temporal, etc.)
+`Scripts/activate`# or using conda `conda activate env_name` `pip install environmentaltools` # for installing Full Package (common, graphics, temporal, etc.)
 `pip install -e environmentaltools[download]` # for installing download package
 `pip install -e environmentaltools[spatiotemporal]` # for installing spatiotemporal package
-`pip install -e environmentaltools[estuaries,examples]` # for installing both estuaries and examples
+`pip install -e environmentaltools[processes,spectral]` # for installing both processes and spectral

 ## 📊 LaTeX support for figure rendering